RomainNicolaon/GroupA_Dubail_Project/Alpha Report.md

 Most features are commit on test branch.
 3 folders are used, render, projectDubail and app.
 Render is used by the Beta Group.
 It is used for the interface of the app.
 This part used HTML, CSS and JavaScript.
 App is designed like web site pages.
 ProjectDubail is actually an Angular app made by the Alpha Group.
-Combined with THREE.JS, Angular can display 3D model very well and it's usefull for the app feature in TypeScript.
+Combined with THREE.JS, Angular can display 3D model very well and it's useful for the app feature in TypeScript.
 ## 4. Angular App
 We develop our app on Angular.
-Initially, we didn't use Angular, but because of the fuctionalities and the fact that this project is actually an android app, we decided to use Angular for our app.
+Initially, we didn't use Angular, but because of the functionalities and the fact that this project is actually an android app, we decided to use Angular for our app.
 It has 4 mains features, to give customer a better experience when they create a jewel.
 ### - Jewel selection
 It's the first page of the app.
-It displays some predifined types of jewel, which can change with finger swipe and choose the kind of jewel the customer want.
+It displays some predifined types of jewel, which can be changed with a swipe and choose the kind of jewel the customer wants.
 If the customer does nothing, the next jewel type displays automatically every 5 secondes and return to the first one if all types has been displayed.

 ### - Jewel display